iluvjava/Maths/Notebook 2.0 obsidian/STATS 501 Statistics for Mathematicians/Multinomial Coefficients.md

-Given a string, how many different ways we can rearrange it with the same letters but different strings?
-We

----
 ### **Intro**

+Given a string, how many different ways it can be rearrange it with the same letters?

 Counting the arrangement of letters (which contains repetitions) is counting the anagram of a string.
 Identifying the coefficient of the terms in a multi-polynomial expansion is doing algebra.